etalbert102/geochron/README.md

 ```

 #### Optional Dependencies
-Geotime does not require any of the below dependencies to function, however maintains optional features that use:
+Geotime does not require any of the below dependencies to function, however some functionality uses:
-* plotly
+* plotly (visualization)
+* networkx (chron-nets)

 ### Overview